Value Alignment Equilibrium in Multiagent Systems: Use-case: Two-Agent Iterated Prisoner's Dilemma

-Therefore, a Pareto optimal alignment corresponds to a situation where any agent cannot improve its alignment unless by hurting the alignment of others.
-The novel concept of Pareto optimal alignment allows us to make the same generalizations than those when moving from the classical Nash equilibrium to the alignment equilibrium.
-They have been explicitly disclosed previously.

-Our purpose, then, is to find which pairs of individual strategies in the 2A-IPD model result in alignment equilibrium and Pareto optimal alignment positions.
+Now that we have encoded values into two different preference functions, our purpose, then, is to find which agent strategies in the 2A-IPD model result in alignment equilibrium and Pareto optimal alignment positions with respect to equality and personal gain.
 The set of all possible strategies for a single agent is a vast space of logical formulae, dictating whether past actions should be taken into account to decide the future action, how far back to look and many other considerations.
-In order to work with the alignment equilibrium without the over-complicating burden of considering \textit{all} possible strategies, we restrict ourselves to two subspaces of possible strategy profiles, from which we will determine the alignment equilibria and Pareto optimal alignments:
+In order to work with the alignment equilibrium without the burden of considering \textit{all} possible strategies, we restrict ourselves to two subspaces of possible strategy profiles, from which we will determine the alignment equilibria and Pareto optimal alignments:

 \begin{enumerate} \item \textit{Random-action profiles:} Both $\alpha$ and $\beta$ choose at each round the action to take randomly, according to independent and fixed probabilities of cooperation.
 These are analogous to mixed strategies in game theory, where actions are taken based on a fixed probability. \item \textit{Heterogeneous profiles:} $\beta$ cooperates randomly following a fixed probability. $\alpha$, in contrast, either cooperates or defects with probability 0.5 in the first round.
 In subsequent rounds, it follows one of these strategies: \begin{itemize} \item \textit{Tit-for-tat:} $\alpha$'s action in the current round is $\beta$'s action in the previous round. \item \textit{Mostly cooperate:} $\alpha$ defects if in the previous round both agents defected.
 Otherwise, it cooperates. \item \textit{Mostly defect:} $\alpha$ cooperates if in the previous round both players cooperated.
 Otherwise, it defects. \end{itemize} These are some of the most common strategies in non-cooperative game theory.
 We set that only one agent follows them in order not to condition the outcome of all transitions on the result of the first one. \end{enumerate} Note that all of the strategies presented here are included in the set of reactive strategies \cite{nowak1992}, where behaviour is only dependent on the opponent's immediate past action.